dqgthb/mymanual/vim.md

 ## If indentation, comment, commenting does not work well (related to filetype, formatoptions, comments)
 It is probably due to cindent.
 Disable it.

+## My vim is too slow.
+How do I check which plugin is making this lag?
+    :profile start profile.log
+    :profile func *
+    :profile file *
+    " At this point do slow actions
+    :profile pause
+    :noautocmd qall!